godwins3/godwins3/Readme.md

 <h2 align="left">Hi 👋!
-My name is Praise Godwins and I'm a software engineer from Kenya</h2>
+My name is Praise Godwins and I like to solve problems with colored text</h2>

 ###